 • Developing innovative and effective education resources.

-We are also have developed a “Quick Access Service” for front line workers in local community social service organisations, and we are developing a “Legal Health Check” for social workers to use in intake interviews with clients that ‘red flag’ legal issues that may need legal assistance and support before they escalate.
+We are also have developed a “Quick Access Service” for front line workers in local community social service organisations, to enable staff to ‘red flag’ legal issues that may need legal assistance and support before they escalate.